 Pool Heater Prices.
 Gas heaters range from $2,000-3,000 depending on the size of the heater (which depends on the size of your pool and whether you get an automatic cover).
 Plus there is the cost of your gas hook up.
 Another type of pool heater is the electric heat pump which will generally adds about $1,000-2,000 more to your heater cost but which might save you money over the long haul.

 Pool Concrete Costs; Other Types of Decking Costs.
-Regular gray concrete flatwork costs between $6.30/SF and $6.80/SF depending on quantity and prep and including 3" of fill material.
+Regular gray concrete flatwork costs about $7/SF depending on quantity and prep and including 3" of fill material.
 Additional fill material costs more.
-Generally, double that cost for stamped concrete or add $2.75/SF more for exposed aggregate concrete.
+Generally, about double that cost for stamped concrete or add $2.75/SF more for exposed aggregate concrete.
 Moving the concrete around to difficult places might involve a charge also as it costs to pump concrete or move it around in a wheelbarrow.
 Oh….there is another type of decking that costs more.
 For pavers and stone, generally expect to pay $18/SF-$30/SF.